New Zealand Spinach (55 Days)

 This perennial spinach substitute has been grown since before the Revolution.
 A staple of the door-yard gardens at Sturbridge Village.
 Seeds are large and slow to germinate, so be patient.
-Properly known as tetragone, the flavor is quite similar to real spinach.
+New Zealand Spinach is properly known as tetragone.
+The flavor is quite similar to real spinach.

 Perennial: Zone 8-11

 Germination: 14-21 days, scarfying or soaking seeds overnight aids germination

 Seed Sowing Depth: 1/2" deep